astronomer/docs/astro/upgrade-runtime.md

     You must always specify the major, minor, and patch version of any given Astro Runtime version.

+3. Save the changes to your `Dockerfile`.

 ## Step 5: Test Astro Runtime locally

 Astronomer recommends testing new versions of Astro Runtime locally before upgrading a Deployment on Astro.

-1. Save the changes to your `Dockerfile`.
-2. Open your project directory in your terminal and run `astro dev restart`.
+1. Open your project directory in your terminal and run `astro dev restart`.
 This restarts the Docker containers for the Airflow webserver, scheduler, triggerer, and Postgres metadata database.
-3. Access the Airflow UI of your local environment by navigating to `http://localhost:8080` in your browser.
+2. Access the Airflow UI of your local environment by navigating to `http://localhost:8080` in your browser.
-4. Confirm that your local upgrade was successful by scrolling to the bottom of any page.
-You should see your new Astro Runtime version in the footer as well as the version of Airflow it is based on.
+3. Confirm that your local upgrade was successful by scrolling to the end of any page.
+The new Astro Runtime version is listed in the footer as well as the version of Airflow it is based on.

     ![Runtime Version banner - Local](/img/docs/image-tag-airflow-ui-local.png)

-5. (Optional) Run DAGs locally to ensure that all of your code works as expected.
+4. (Optional) Run DAGs locally to ensure that all of your code works as expected.
 If you encounter errors after your upgrade, it's possible that your new Astro Runtime version includes a breaking provider package change.
 If you encounter one of these breaking changes, follow the steps in [Upgrade or pin provider package versions](#optional-upgrade-or-pin-provider-package-versions) to check your provider package versions and, if required, pin the provider package version from your previous Runtime version in your `requirements.txt` file.

 ### Step 6: (Optional) Upgrade and test provider packages